anko/xkbcat/readme.markdown

  - If you want to add timestamps to each line for logging purposes, I recommend piping to the [moreutils package][4]'s `ts`.
 [These answers][5] feature various other tools good for the purpose.
+ - If you only want to see key names when you press keys in the same terminal where `xkbcat` is running, you can temporarily disable terminal echo with `stty -echo && xkbcat`.  (`stty` is in coreutils.)

 ### Programs for logging other X11 events